Chase Brokerage Review

 Other Software

 J.P.
-Morgan Investing does not have a desktop platform, smartwatch app (not even for Chase Bank
+Morgan Investing does not provide a desktop trading platform or a smartwatch app

 Options Trading